Nikon PC 55mm f/3.5 Macro Lens Review

 Used Price and Where to Buy

 Checking eBay prices on November 1, 2018, copies can be found for $40-$60.
 As time goes on prices will change with supply.
-Check eBay to see what the current market prices are.
+Check current prices on eBay.

 Lenses in better cosmetic condition and ones that have accessories will go for more money.
 Searching for all versions of the lens showed some going for less than $40.